album-app/album-workshop/src/pages/04_1a_remote_catalog.md

       repository)
     - After successfull review they can be added to the catalog.

-The following steps show hwo to create a direct catalog hosted on Gitlab and deploy a solution to it.
+Perform the following steps that show you how to create a direct catalog hosted on Gitlab and deploy a solution to it.

 1. Create an empty repository:
     - Log in into your preferred Git instance and create an empty repository.